mvolkmann/blog/src/smalltalk.md

 TODO: What is a "compound literal"?

+### Naming Conventions

+Names of classes, methods, and variables use camelCase.
+They consist of letters and digits.
+They start with a letter that is uppercase for classes and class variables, and lowercase for all other names.
+The only special character allowed is the underscore character, but that is rarely used because camelCase is preferred.

 ### Assignment Operator

 Assignment operators (`:=`) can be rendered as a left pointing arrow